refractionPOINT/lce_doc/docs/faq.md

 * Event ID 17 (PipeEvent created): [NEW_NAMED_PIPE](events.md#new_named_pipe)
 * Event ID 18 (PipeEvent connected): [OPEN_NAMED_PIPE](events.md#open_named_pipe)

-Obviously, we also have [tons of other events](events.md) that are not found in Sysmon.
+We also have [tons of other events](events.md) that are not found in Sysmon.

 ### Why do I get an error 110 when isolating a host from the network?
 The `segregate_network` command requires kernel support to be running on the target host.
 Kernel support is not always